 - Site area 0.88

 The existing Aylesbury Estate includes 2,700 homes, making it one of the largest public housing estates in Europe.
 Since the 1980s it has become notorious for its high levels of crime and social disadvantage, and the London Borough of Southwark has embarked upon a phased regeneration programme.
-PTE has developed proposals for Site 7, in the north-east corner of the estate, which will be known as Harvard Gardens.
+Pollard Thomas Edwards developed proposals for Site 7, in the north-east corner of the estate, which is now known as Harvard Gardens.

-Apartments and terraces of houses will be arranged around these two urban quarters, with a continuous brick ground storey linked to garden walls and broken only by a series of well designed entrances, which offer views into the central gardens and secure access to residents.
-A ten-storey block and pocket park will mark the corner of Thurlow Street and East Street.
+Apartments and terraces of houses are arranged around these two urban quarters, with a continuous brick ground storey linked to garden walls and broken only by a series of well designed entrances, which offer views into the central gardens and secure access to residents.
+A ten-storey block and pocket park marks the corner of Thurlow Street and East Street.

-Our scheme is now on site.
-It will create 147 new mixed tenure homes, including 45 large family houses and maisonettes with their entrance at street level and a private back garden.
-Apartments will be arranged around small cores, and 95% of homes will be dual aspect.
+It creates 147 new mixed tenure homes, including 45 large family houses and maisonettes.
+Apartments are arranged around small cores, and 95% of homes are dual aspect.